Carnagion/carnagion.github.io/content/index.md

 My current interests lie mainly in the fields of optimisation (the mathematical kind), metaheuristics and hyperheuristics, machine learning, programming language and compiler design, and type theory.

-I enjoy working on challenging problems in these areas — like my [first undergraduate dissertation](https://github.com/Carnagion/dissertation) on integrated runway sequencing and de-icing, or my university's research on [OPM-MEG (Magnetoencephalography with Optically Pumped Magnetometers)](https://www.nottingham.ac.uk/research/groups/spmic/research/meg-and-opm.aspx), for which I developed a metaheuristic-based multivariable optimisation method to calibrate magnetic sensors.
+I've worked on various challenging problems within these areas --- like my [Y3 undergraduate dissertation](https://github.com/Carnagion/dissertation) on integrated runway sequencing and de-icing, [Y4 undergraduate dissertation](https://github.com/Carnagion/plagiarism-detection) on plagiarism and LLM detection, and my university's research on [OPM-MEG (Magnetoencephalography with Optically Pumped Magnetometers)](https://www.nottingham.ac.uk/research/groups/spmic/research/meg-and-opm.aspx), for which I developed a metaheuristic-based multivariable optimisation method to calibrate magnetic sensors.

-When I'm not engrossed in programming or work I'm usually reading, gaming, or listening to music — I'm a big fan of progressive rock and metal.
-I also play the electronic keyboard, guitar, and bass.
+When I'm not engrossed in programming or work I'm usually reading, gaming, or listening to music --- some of my favourite genres include prog metal, power metal, death metal, and pop punk, to name a few.
+I regularly review albums I've listened to [here](/reviews).
+I also play the electronic keyboard, guitar, and (electric) bass.

 ## Projects